Aftendo/SatellaZone/README.md

 ## How to watch videos?
 * A tutorial can be found on the main page of SatellaZone by clicking the (?) button, here is the tutorial:
 * Step 1: Go to here, Download code.ips in the source code, and move it to SD:/luma/titles/0004013000002F02/.
 If there is no folder for it, make it. https://github.com/InternalLoss/3DS-SSL-Patch
-* Step 2: Make a hotspot named "NintendoSpotPass1" (wihout "") with no security using a android phone.
+* Step 2: Make a hotspot named "NintendoSpotPass1" (wihout "") with no security using an android phone for example.
 * Step 3: Launch Nintendo Zone. if you can't, download usapatch.zip and copy the contents to SD:/luma/titles/0004003000008F02/.
 If there isn't the title id, make the folder in the titles folder.
 If you get an error when you connect to it, ignore it.
 * Step 4: Enjoy!